nodoubleg/can-i-order-iphone-x-yet/README.md

 TWILIO_ACCOUNT_SID=<sid_here> TWILIO_AUTH_TOKEN=<token_here> python cli.py SW33XB 447944423432
 ```

-You will recieve a text "Available at: Apple Regent Street"
+You will recieve a text `Available at: Apple Regent Street` if there is stock.

 --------